TWilliamsA7/RIOO/README.md

 1. Ensure that servos are set to their mechanical zero before assembly
 2. Connect all grounds together in a star configuration to ensure valid signals and power transfer
+3. Assembled all parts and secured connections for an efficient machine design

 ---